Our governance philosophy

 Corporate governance approach

-In addition to this corporate governance framework, the Group is committed to complying with all legislation, regulations and best practices relevant to our business, in every country where we operate.
-Massmart’s Executive Committee has established a management sub-Committee to focus on Ethics and Compliance.
-This sub-Committee meets six times a year to consider legal and regulatory updates; conducts an ethics review; identifies specific areas of focus that Massmart’s compliance team manage closely; receives feedback from Massmart Audit Services; and to review ethics and compliance matters in general.
-Additionally, the sub-Committee regularly considers and assesses future areas of focus holistically to help drive and promote a culture of good ethical conduct and compliance.
+The Group is also committed to complying with all legislation, regulations and the highest standards of corporate governance and best practices relevant to our business, in every country in which we operate.
+Massmart’s Executive Committee has established a management sub-Committee, the Ethics and Compliance Committee, to oversee that the Group’s ethics and compliance programme which continues to monitor and measure the Group’s efforts towards attaining effective ethical leadership and compliance.
+This sub-Committee meets six times a year to consider legal and regulatory developments and risks impacting the business; conducts a Group ethics and compliance review; identifies specific focus areas that Massmart’s compliance team manage closely; receives feedback from Massmart Audit Services; and addresses any ongoing ethics and compliance matters in general.
+Additionally, the sub-Committee regularly considers and assesses future focus areas holistically to help drive and promote a culture of good ethical conduct and compliance.

-For the year ended December 2017, the Board is of the view that the practices underpinning the principles espoused in King IV are entrenched in many of the Group’s internal controls, policies and procedures, governance frameworks and supporting structures.
+Since its adoption of King IV in 2017, the Group has continued to apply and assess its business practices against the four desired governance outcomes.
+We are pleased to report that, for the year ended December 2018, the Board is satisfied with management’s efforts to ensure that the practices underpinning the principles espoused in King IV are entrenched in the Group’s internal controls, policies and procedures, governance and compliance frameworks and supporting structures.

 A register documenting the summarised assessment of the King IV principles applicable to Massmart is available here.